-All applications must be submitted through the Ontario Law School Application Service (OLSAS), external link administered by the Ontario Universities’ Application Centre (OUAC).
+All applications, documents and LSAT scores must be submitted through the Ontario Law School Application Service (OLSAS), external link administered by the Ontario Universities’ Application Centre (OUAC).

-Applicants to first-year entry of the JD Program must choose one of two categories for admission consideration:
+Applicants must choose one of two categories for admission consideration:

 - Indigenous (please note the category-specific requirements in the Personal Statement and Reference Letter sections of the application)

-If you receive an Offer of Admission to Ryerson Law, it is important to carefully read all pages of the Offer of Admission posted in the Communications section of the Student Center in RAMSS.
-Ryerson reserves the right to withdraw Offers of Admission made to students who fail to: respond by the confirmation date specified in their Offer, make a deposit by the tuition fee deadline, and/or meet the conditions outlined in their Offer of Admission.
+If you receive an offer of admission to Ryerson Law, it is important to carefully read all pages of the offer letter.
+Ryerson reserves the right to withdraw offers of admission made to students who fail to: respond by the confirmation date specified in their offer, make the applicable deposit by the tuition fee deadline, and/or meet the conditions outlined in their offer of admission.

 Log in to the OLSAS website, external link and complete the Submit process to accept or decline your offer of admission.
 The offer is time sensitive and confirmation must be completed by the deadline stated in the offer letter.